Bible of Kralice

-The Bible of Kralice, also called the Kralice Bible (Bible kralická), was the first complete translation of the Bible from the original languages into Czech.
+The Bible of Kralice, also called the Kralice Bible (Bible kralická), was the first complete translation of the Bible from its original languages into Czech.
 Translated by the Unity of the Brethren and printed in Kralice nad Oslavou, the first edition had six volumes and was published between 1579 and 1593.
-The third edition, from 1613, is classic and till this day widely known and used Czech translation.
-The New Testament had been translated from the Greek by Jan Blahoslav and published in 1564.
+The third edition, published in 1613, is considered a classic and has remained through the modern day the most widely-known and commonly-used Czech translation of the Bible.
+The New Testament had previously been translated from Greek by Jan Blahoslav and published in 1564.